MMunibas/PhysNet2/README.md

 The requirements are the current version of CHARMM with working PyCHARMM module, its dependencies and Tensorflow version 2.8 or newer.

+Test examples molecular dynamic simualation of a formic acid dimer in water, para-fluorophenol in water and the decomposition reaction of the Criegee molecule can be found in PhysNet/PhysNet_CAHRMM/examples.

 ## Installation

 Download the git repository to your system and add the PhysNet directory to your PYTHONPATH environmental variable: